ADGEfficiency/programming-resources/README.md

 ## Random Cool Stuff

+[Refactoring.Guru](https://refactoring.guru/) - makes it easy for you to discover everything you need to know about refactoring, design patterns, SOLID principles, and other smart programming topics.

 [RosettaGit](https://rosettagit.org/) - solutions to the same task in as many different programming languages.

 [Screenshots from developers & Unix people (2002)](https://anders.unix.se/2015/10/28/screenshots-from-developers--unix-people-2002/)